 Create valuable blogs that will compel your readers to share on social media and link to your blogs in their site’s blog posts.
 Blog posts are of course largely “content”, but they also act as a medium for images, videos, and other highly compelling visuals like screenshots or annotations.
 Check out these 4 templates from Ahrefs, a popular SEO tracking platform, to get some ideas.

 We’ve all seen cat memes and other annoying, but incredibly popular, animated GIFs floating around the web.
-But there are also tasteful ways to create viral memes that can help you connect with your younger audience and help them relate to your brand.
+But there are also tasteful ways to create viral memes, like black Friday memes, that can help you connect with your younger audience and help them relate to your brand.
 Check out Buffer’s guide to branded memes here.

 Creating a quality video is a lot more work than writing a 2000 word article like this one.
 But even though videos require a higher investment than other content types, they’re worth it.
 A whopping 87 percent of video marketers say videos have increased traffic to their site.
 Use videos within your written content or as video popup CTA’s to boost reader engagement.
+For instance, you could use nature background footage to add a calming and visually pleasing element to your video, which could help keep viewers engaged and interested.
 See how digital marketing expert Shane Barker thinks about video as a content marketing format in his Medium article.

 People respond to experience more than advice.
 And case studies are one of the best ways to share real experiences with your clients.
 This can help prospective customers understand how other companies got desired results and benefits from your services.
 Case studies as content marketing typically work better at the consideration stage of the sales process, but it’s something you can still start early.
 Popular marketing automation software company, Marketo, has done some compelling case studies that might be worth looking at.